sambitmukherjee/sportify/README.md

 # sportify

-Body &amp; mind support for athletes
+Body and mind support for athletes